missing-atabey/PyraTunes/README.md

 Open the downloader by simply running the "main.py" file.
 To download things simply select the type of link you want to use, input the link into the url text field, and press download.
 There is an optional target folder name field in which you can change the folder that'll be used to save the mp3 files.
 Leaving this field empty will automatically set the target folder name as "Downloads".

 ## Disclaimer: I am not responsible for how you decide to use this.
-Piracy is illegal, however I am not judging.
+Piracy is illegal, but It's the law that will judge you not me.

 <img width="417" alt="pyra ss" src="https://user-images.githubusercontent.com/67593209/151176333-37221311-06f5-4cb9-a2e9-c17696997933.png">